Involuntary Commitment

 Muzla Riesling 2020

 Okay, so I cheated…sort of.
 I made a commitment to drinking only Greek wines on my trip however, when Kostas Lonis pours you a glass of Egon Muller’s Riesling from Slovakia, you don’t turn it down.
 This is a powerful Riesling that gives me serious Austrian vibes.
 I’m not sure how long this bottle had been open but it was gorgeous.
 Bright, ripe tropical and lemon/lime fruits, some petrol with almost palpable minerals.
 High acid but not punishing due to the effect coming from the abundance of fruit.
 An unbelievable value.
-I wish I had access to more of this. — 7 months ago
+I wish I had access to more of this. — a year ago

 Aaron, Severn and 12 others liked this